storacha/specs/content-serve-auth.md

   - The IPFS Gateway itself (with a DID like `did:web:storacha.link`) is the UCAN principal that has been delegated the `space/content/serve` capability.
   - HTTP clients making content requests do not need DIDs or UCAN signatures - they are not UCAN principals in this system.
-  - Authorization happens between the Gateway and Space owners via pre-stored delegations, not between HTTP clients and the Gateway.
+  - Authorization happens between the Gateway and Space owners via stored delegations, not between HTTP clients and the Gateway.

 - **Legacy Spaces**